4lexDel/project-l/README.md

 <br>

 ## Technical considerations
-- Limit the draw repetition to improve the performance
 - Handle the little gap between the layouts
 - The rendering systems is limited for the nested drawing !!
 - Manage the responsive of the action helper (switch to horizontal)